 If you paid for your flight using a credit card, you can usually claim the amount back off your credit card company.
 But there may be limitations in place.
 For example, in the UK the flight must have cost more than £100.

 Contact your credit card and check what they can do.

 Some travel insurance policies will refund flights in the case of airline failure.
 Check what your policy says, but be prepared that many insurance policies will also require you to pay an excess – so you probably won’t get the full amount back.

 Claiming for Previous Disrupted Primera Air Flights

-If you submitted a claim with AirHelp for a delayed or cancelled Primera Air flight, unfortunately that claim is no longer valid.
+If you submitted a claim for cancelled flight compensation with AirHelp for a delayed or cancelled Primera Air flight, unfortunately that flight claim is no longer valid.
 As Primera Air ceases operations, there is no-one for AirHelp to claim money back from.

 The exception is if your flight was operated by a different airline who had partnered with Primera Air.
 In that case, we’ll continue pursuing that partner airline for compensation passengers are owed.